joelotz/github.io/content/downloading-youtube-music.md

 Category:
 Tags: Ubuntu, FFmpeg,
 Author: Joe Lotz
 Keywords: ubuntu 20.04, ffmpeg, youtube.dl
+Excerpt: There are websites that will download music from youtube videos with varying degrees of quality.
+This article explains how you cna do the same thing via terminal command line and have more control.
 Version: OS, Ubuntu 20.04 LTS, FFmpeg,4.2.2-1, youtube-dl, 2020.03.24, audacity, v2.3.3

 I got bluetooth headphones for running since my old wired headphones were falling apart.
 I don’t need anything super-high quality since these are for running and I’ll be huffing and puffing - so I got what was available in India - [JBL Endurance Dive](https://in.jbl.com/JBL+Endurance+DIVE.html).
 I currently jog with my phone playing Amazon Music, so I was going to bluetooth to my phone until I get a small bluetooth player like the [SanDisk Clip Sport Plus](https://www.amazon.com/SanDisk-SDMX28-016G-G46K-Sport-Player-Black/dp/B01LW2F237/r).
 BUT, the JBL headphones have a built-in mp3 player with 1GB storage, so no external player needed!
 Of course, this is not the highest quality, but like I said I’m just running.